-<p1>The Global Resources Dividend is a tax which would be placed on the extraction of natural resources across the world.
+<p1>The Global Resources Dividend (GRD) is a tax which would be placed on the extraction of natural resources across the world.
 Every time a barrel-worth of oil, for example, was produced, some of the proceeds would be taxed in order to reduce global poverty.
 The tax would not need to be very high to achieve significant results: the champion of the Dividend, Thomas Pogge, calculates that a one per cent tax on resource extraction would raise around $300 billion every year.
 This is potentially enough to significantly reduce severe poverty as the World Bank currently defines it (Pogge 2002: 205).
 A global fund would then administer the resulting revenue, and in collaboration with international lawyers and economists it would disburse money to any developing countries which satisfied the fund that they would use the money in a relatively efficient and non-corrupt way.

 Why might we embrace a Global Resources Dividend?
 Pogge provides a series of overlapping reasons which might persuade people with different substantive views about justice.
 We might see the Dividend as compensating the poor for the fact that richer countries have imposed an unjust institutional order on them – an order, that is, which avoidably leads to serious deficits in human rights.
 Or, we might see it as rectifying a brutal history of conquest, imperialism and dispossession.
 Alternatively, we might see it as compensating the poor for the fact that they have been deprived of a proportionate share of natural resources, as happens when Western corporations or countries buy resources from undemocratic regimes in developing countries, who sell those resources without either benefit to, or consent from the bulk of their citizens (Pogge 2002).